 Eligible projects may be in any locality in Virginia.
-For projects requesting HOME funds, there are criteria that change based on the locality in which the project will be developed.
+For projects requesting HOME funds, some criteria change based on the locality in which the project will be developed.

 Some localities in Virginia, called HOME Entitlements or HOME Consortiums, receive HOME funds directly from HUD.

 Projects located in these localities (listed in Appendix A) must meet a local match requirement.
-These projects must have a commitment of 25% of their ASNH Program HOME funds request from locally administered funds.
-Examples of local match include local HOME, CDBG, or other federal or state funds awarded and administered by a local government.
+These projects must commit 25% of their ASNH Program HOME funds request from locally administered funds.
+Examples of local matches include local HOME, CDBG, or other federal or state funds awarded and administered by a local government.
 Match requirements can also be met based on the waiver of locally collected fees directly associated with the specific development (e.g., water and sewer connection fees).
-Documentation of local match must be included in the application.
+Documentation of secured local matches must be included in the application.

-Projects located in non-Entitlement or non-Consortium localities do not have a match requirement on their application for ASNH Program HOME funds and have a scoring preference of 5 points on their HOME funds score.
+Projects located in non-entitlement or non-consortium localities do not have a match requirement on their application for ASNH Program HOME funds and have a scoring preference of 5 points on their HOME funds score.